 Historical references to the greyhound fox highlight its impressive speed and hunting prowess, characteristics that align with the silver fox's refined build and agility.
 This similarity in physical traits and performance in the field suggests that the greyhound fox could indeed be a historical equivalent or precursor to the silver fox, reflecting the evolution and adaptation of fox breeds over time.

-The Mastiff Fox: The Terrier Type
+The Bulldog or Mastiff Fox: The Terrier Type

 Theories abound about the origins of the mastiff fox, with some suggesting it was a stocky and well-fed variant of the native red fox that arose due to urbanisation.
-Others believe that the mastiff fox might have been a result of crossbreeding with larger foxes imported from Europe.
+Others believe that the mastiff fox might have been a result of crossbreeding with foxes imported from Europe.
 This theory fits with the historical practice of importing foreign foxes to strengthen hunting stocks or to challenge local hunting parties with more formidable prey.

 Fox Hunting and Imports from Europe